What is Aikido (and the concept)…

 (December 14th 1883- April 26th 1969)

-The name of Aikido is made up of the three characters:
+The name of Aikido is made up of three characters:

 Ai Harmony; Unity; to meet;